High-Performance-Computing/Project/Solution.md

 ![](Images/GPU.png)

-With 4 GPUs and a batch size of 96:
+We bring down the time further with 4 GPUs and a batch size of 96:

 ![](Images/4GPU.png)